 Your AI wasn't trained on plumbing terminology, HVAC technical terms, or electrical jargon.
 When a plumber calls asking about "PEX replacement" or "slab leak repair," the AI might not recognize these as legitimate service requests.
 This is especially problematic for emergency calls.

 In our analysis, 15.9% of calls contained urgency language like "emergency," "urgent," or "ASAP."
-Missing these signals because the AI doesn't understand "AC out in 95-degree heat" or "burst pipe" costs you high-value work—emergency jobs average $4,200 compared to routine service calls.
+82% of customers expect an immediate response—missing these signals because the AI doesn't understand "AC out in 95-degree heat" or "burst pipe" costs you high-value work.
+Emergency jobs average $4,200 compared to routine service calls.

 3. Ambiguous Requests Without Context